FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

 Enable or disable interactions
 ------------------------------

-By default, the value ``SupportedInteractions`` contains all the interactions that are implemented in Vonk.
+By default, the value ``SupportedInteractions`` contains all the interactions that are implemented in Firely Server.
 But you can disable interactions by removing them from these lists.
 ::